Introduction

 Have you noticed the price printed on the product package?
 It is mandatory by law to print the MRP on the product in specific countries like India and Bangladesh.
 MRPs are not mandatory for selling non-packaged commodities like services or essentials sold loosely.
 Packaged foods sold in movie theaters, tourist destinations, etc., usually do not mention the MRP on products.

-SRP Meanings & Definition
+SRP (Suggested Retail Price) Meanings & Definition

 SRP refers to the price set by manufacturers at which the retailers are supposed to sell items in the market.
 SRP plays a crucial role in ensuring the price equilibrium of a commodity so that the same item has an equal price across different stores.